Generic Name: penicillin G sodium

 Penicillin G sodium may also be used for purposes not listed in this medication guide.

-What are the possible side effects of penicillin G sodium ()?
+What are the possible side effects of penicillin G sodium?

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about penicillin G sodium ()?
+What is the most important information I should know about penicillin G sodium?

-You should not use this medication if you are allergic to penicillin.
+You should not use this medicine if you are allergic to penicillin.
 Tell your doctor if you have ever had an allergic reaction to a cephalosporin antibiotic such as Ceftin, Cefzil, Omnicef, Keflex, and others.